JasonBallantyne/BestBus/README.md

 The back-end of the application is built using a MySql database and a Django/GraphQL framework.

 ## Data-Analytics
 Contains notebooks used to clean, prepare and model datasets.
+Also contains notebooks used for parsing GTFS data